 Do garages increase a home’s value?

-Yes, garages definitely increase a home’s value.
-A detached garage is typically more valuable than an attached garage since it gives you the freedom to do more with it, such as use it for a workshop.
+Yes, garages definitely increase a home’s value, where homeowners can recoup about 65 percent of the resale value.
+In fact, more than 70 percent of home buyers prefer a house with a garage.
+A detached garage is typically more valuable than an attached garage since it gives you the freedom to do more with the space, such as using it for a workshop.